GardenGroupUO/Organisms/Documentation/source/Common_Issues_of_GA.rst

 Randomly generated clusters all explode when creating the initial population
 ****************************************************************************

-It is possible a single cluster will continuously explode over and over when you are initially setting up the initial population with randomly generated clusters.
-This is likely because the the value that you have set for ``cell_length`` is too high.
+Here, the genetic algorithm keeps giving you the message ``Cluster exploded.
+Will obtain a new cluster``.
+Here, the genetic algorithm keeps creating a single cluster that continuously explodes over and over while you are initially setting up the initial population with randomly generated clusters.
+An exploded cluster means that the cluster does not form a single structure when it forms.
+Instead, the cluster locally minimises into two or more separate smaller clusters that are not attached to each other.
+This is not what we want, as we wont to make a single cluster with the specifications given in the ``cluster_makeup`` variable in the ``Run.py`` file

+If this occurs, first check that your ``Minimisation`` method in your ``RunMinimisation.py`` is set up for a cluster with an element that is different to the elemental makeup of the cluster you have specified in the ``cluster_makeup`` variable in your ``Run.py`` file.
+The genetic algorithm proceeds but your clusters do not locally optimise because of this mismatch.
+Check your ``RunMinimisation.py`` and make sure that it includes the elements that you need to locally optimise, i.e. matches the ``cluster_makeup`` variable in your ``Run.py`` file.

+If your ``RunMinimisation.py`` is correct and you still have this issue, this issue may be occurring because the the value that you have set for ``cell_length`` is too high.
 Look at systematically reducing this to a point that this doesnt happen.
 If you don't do this, this will likely not affect the rest of the genetic algorithm, it will just take longer than necessary to make the initial population.
 However, if you are using the ``random`` or ``random_XX`` mutation methods, this will cause issues during the genetic algorithm.
 If you are using either of these mutation methods, it is recommended that you try to set a value of ``cell_length`` where explosions are minimised.

 My cluster does not locally minimise properly of there is an error with ASAP
 ****************************************************************************